-ASYFAIR involves both ethnographic observations of asylum appeal hearings and interviews with professionals, volunteers, court staff and asylum appellants.
+ASYFAIR involves ethnographic observations of asylum appeal hearings, an online survey, and interviews with professionals, volunteers, court staff and asylum appellants.
 As all academic studies in involving human beings, the ASYFAIR research team completed rigorous ethical checks, and all research activities are carried out according to the ethical guidelines set by professional standards and checked by the European Research Council and the University of Exeter.

 Research participants can withdraw from the study at any point without providing a reason, and the research team will respect their decision.
 There are absolutely no penalties for withdrawing from the study.